PurdueECE264/2020FallProblems-Lu/README.md

   rush.
 They start coding without studying or thinking.
 They do not spend time learning debugger.
 If you rush, it will take longer.

+* Q: Why do we learn C language?
+Is anyone using C?

+* A: IEEE reports the "Top Programming Languages" every year.
+In 2019, the top five are Python (100), Java (96.3), C (94.4), C++ (87.5) and R(81.5).
+Three of the top five (Java, C, C++) are very similar in many ways.
+C++ was inpired by C and Java was inspired by C++.
+C was designed to closely reflect the underlying systems (including hardware structures).
+Understanding C can help you understand computer design.
+When you write C programs, you have to take care of many details.
+Some other languages take care of some details (such as memory management) for you.
+It is generally agreed that if you can write good C programs, you can learn other programming languages more easily.

 WARNINGS: Your Programs Must Not Crash and Must Not Leak Memory
 ===============================================================